Arnold Constable & Company: Later years

 In 1925, Arnold Constable joined with the specialty retailer Stewart & Company and expanded into the suburbs.
 In 1937, the first suburban branch opened in New Rochelle, New York.
-Later suburban expansions included locations in Hempstead and Manhasset on Long Island, Upper Darby, Pennsylvania and in New Jersey.
+Later suburban expansions included locations in Hempstead and Manhasset on Long Island, Upper Darby Township, Pennsylvania and in New Jersey.
 Most branch stores were in downtown areas, often in small shopping centers.
 There were 11 to 12 American stores in the 1960s before business declined, a victim of the growth of malls over standalone stores.
 Eventually, the 10 suburban branches closed.

 In 1961, Arnold, Constable sold its main store to the New York Public Library for its Mid-Manhattan Branch, but leased the first few floors back from the library to continue operating the store.
 By July 1974, it terminated the lease on all but the ground floor space.
 In March 1975, it closed down the main store altogether.
 Smaller mall stores continued and even expanded, under the NoName and Garment District brands.

 The NoName stores literally had no name and no logo.
 A logo design was trademarked but never used.
 In the 1990s, remaining operations were sold to Canadian retailer Y M Inc., which now operates US chains Annie Sez, Mandee, and Afaze.